-Now that you know how Bitcoins can be stored, sent and received, you might be wondering what they are and how they're created.
+Now that you know how Bitcoins can be stored, sent, and received, you might wonder what they are and how they're created.

-In the most basic sense, you can think of a Bitcoin as a database entry, which is the same way that cash exists after it is deposited into a bank account.
-Bitcoin has value because unlike fiat currency, it's backed by more than just faith and adoption.
+In the most basic sense, you can think of Bitcoin as a database entry, which is the same way cash exists after it is deposited into a bank account.
+Bitcoin has value because, unlike fiat currency, it's backed by more than just faith and adoption.
 Every Bitcoin in existence has been created through a specialized process called mining.